Protect Yourself Against Flu and Other Respiratory Infections

 How to get reimbursed

 Even though we cover your flu and pneumonia shots, occasionally Medicare Advantage members are asked to pay out of pocket first.
-If you paid for your flu or pneumonia shot, keep your receipt and fill out this form.
+If you paid for your flu or pneumonia vaccine, keep your receipt and fill out this reimbursement form.

 Flu and Pneumonia Shots Reimbursement Form (PDF)